-Other elements to watch out for in soy milk are the additives mixed into it, such as carrageenan, a substance used to thicken foods.
-A 2001 study published in the Environmental Health Perspectives journal found that carrageenan causes gastrointestinal ulcers and abnormal tissue growth (neoplasms) in animal models.13 Make sure to avoid carrageenan by taking the time to read product labels carefully, including any milk substitutes you may consider purchasing.
+Other elements to watch out for in soy milk are the additives mixed into it, such as carrageenan, a substance used to thicken foods.14 A 2001 study published in the Environmental Health Perspectives journal found that carrageenan causes gastrointestinal ulcers and abnormal tissue growth (neoplasms) in animal models.15 Make sure to avoid carrageenan by taking the time to read product labels carefully, including any milk substitutes you may consider purchasing.

 Other Dangers of Soy Milk You Should Know

 Soy is high in lectins, which are carbohydrate-binding proteins that are classified as antinutrients and serve as deterrents to animals.
-Another example of a plant-derived product that has lectins are castor beans, which contain so many lectins that they’re toxic to most organisms.14
+Another example of a plant-derived product that has lectins are castor beans, which contain so many of these antinutrients that they're toxic to most organisms.16

-The specific lectin found in soy is called soybean agglutinin (SBA), and is considered the main antinutrient found in soy products.
-According to a 2018 study in the International Journal of Molecular Science, SBA can decimate gut health by affecting intestinal structure, barrier function, mucosal immune system and balance of intestinal flora.15
+The specific lectin found in soy is called soybean agglutinin (SBA).
+It's considered the main antinutrient found in soy products.
+According to a 2018 study in the International Journal of Molecular Science, SBA can decimate gut health by affecting "intestinal structure, barrier function, mucosal immune system and balance of intestinal flora."17

-Soy Milk Versus Almond Milk: Which Is Better?
+Soy Milk vs. Almond Milk: Which Is Better?

 Almonds are one of the most popular nuts consumed globally, and they can be prepared in various ways.
 One of its most popular forms is almond milk, which is made by soaking almonds, blending them in water and then straining them using a filter.
-If you’re deciding between almond milk and soy milk, almond milk may be a better choice, as research has found that almonds may help:
+If you're deciding between almond milk and soy milk, almond milk may be slightly better.
+These nuts contain nutrients like:19

 Whole almonds are still better than almond milk because they simply offer more nutrients in fewer servings.
 You would have to drink an entire carton of commercial almond milk to receive the same vitamins and minerals from a single serving of almonds.

 Almond milk can be a healthy option if you make your own at home.
 This strategy allows you to use more almonds (and therefore, acquire more nutrients) while creating a fresh, tasty beverage.
 Follow this easy procedure to make your own almond milk: